Table of Contents

 5. On-again-off-again dynamics

-When you and your ex are still a part of each other’s life after breaking up, the likelihood of any residual feelings trapping you in a cycle of an on-again-off relationship is high.
-Or worse, you may end up sleeping together to process those feelings.
+When you and your ex are still a part of each other’s life after breaking up, the likelihood of any residual feelings trapping you in a cycle of an on-again-off-again relationship is high.
+You may end up sleeping together to process those feelings.
+Or worse, find yourself at a point where you’re thinking, “My ex wants to be friends but I want more.
+How do I win him/her back?”
 Either way, this is bound to leave you both confused and complicate your equation further.
-Not to mention the chances of breaking free from this toxic loop and turn over a new leaf in life will become near impossible for your both.
-Related Reading: The Right Way To Use Power Of Silence After A Breakup
+Not to mention, the chances of breaking free from this toxic loop and turning over a new leaf in life will become near impossible for you both.

-Being friends with your ex can be a tricky, especially if you are trying to move on or have already moved on with someone else.
-Rekindling a friendship after a romantic alliance has died down essentially requires a lot of commitment from both sides.
+Being friends with your ex can be tricky, especially if you are trying to move on or have already moved on with someone else.
+Rekindling a friendship after a romantic alliance has died down essentially requires a lot of maturity from both sides.
 It would mean that they are in your life in some respect, and it may be hard to manage the relationship dynamics as such.

 If you’re caught in the “my ex wants to be friends but I don’t” situation, then stick to this decision and take inspiration from these clever ways to turn him down expediently.

-There are ways to tell your ex that you don’t want to be friends with him.
-You can do that politely, nicely and with minimum to zero conflict.
+You can turn them down politely and with minimum to zero conflict.
 Here’s how you should tell your ex you don’t want to be friends with them after a breakup:

 1. Have a conclusive conversation with your ex